Imparja Television: Archives

 The National Film and Sound Archive holds scripts of Imparja News bulletins dating from 1990–1999.

 There are 17 videos of Imparja National News dating from 2012–2015 on YouTube.

 Sport

 Imparja airs most sports coverage from the Nine Network under the Wide World of Sports branding, including football, rugby league, cricket, netball, golf and tennis.
 The station previously broadcast some motorsport and Australian rules coverage until 2008.

 Availability

 Terrestrial

 Imparja broadcasts free-to-air digital television channels Imparja, 9Gem and 9Go! via terrestrial transmissions.
 As of 2021 it broadcasts from 28 transmission towers and over 20 remote towns, with the signal retransmitted by low-watt transmitters.
-The network is licensed to broadcast within the Remote Central and Eastern Australia TV2 and Mount Isa TV1 licence areas, which include Alice Springs, Bourke, Ceduna, Charleville, Coober Pedy, Cooktown, Katherine, Longreach, Mount Isa, Roma and Weipa, as well as some black spots just east of the Western Australian border.
+The network is licensed to broadcast within the Remote Central and Eastern Australia TV2 and Mount Isa TV1 licence areas, which include Alice Springs, Bourke, Ceduna, Charleville, Cobar, Coober Pedy, Cooktown, Katherine, Lightning Ridge, Longreach, Mount Isa, Roma, St George, Walgett and Weipa, as well as some black spots just east of the Western Australian border.